HimashaRandil/Mini-RAG-System/README.md

 4. Use the interactive text box at the end of the notebook to enter your questions and get answers.

 ---

-## 📹 Video Walkthrough

-A 2-minute video that explains the end-to-end pipeline and demonstrates a live query.

-*(Placeholder: Insert your Loom video link here)*